High-Risk Pregnancy

 Home > Specialities > Obstetrics > High-Risk Pregnancy

-High-Risk pregnancy care at Cocoon Hospital, Chandigarh, comes with advanced technology like high-resolution ultrasound and 3D/4D imaging, real-time assessment of fetal development, a Level 3+ Neonatal Intensive Care Unit (NICU), etc. This provides close surveillance, early intervention, and safer outcomes for both mother and baby in high‑risk pregnancies.
+At Cocoon Hospital, high-Risk pregnancy care comes with advanced technology like high-resolution ultrasound and 3D/4D imaging, real-time assessment of foetal development, a Level 3+ Neonatal Intensive Care Unit (NICU), etc. This provides close surveillance, early intervention, and safer outcomes for both mother and baby in high‑risk pregnancies.

 Awesome Image